dblt-tim/osu-rest/README.md

 # Osu!Rest

+Exposing osu!
+SignalR referee hub API through a REST API http server

 ***Disclaimer:** This is a community-made project, it is not affiliated with, endorsed by or associated with ppy Pty Ltd or osu!.
 Users are responsible for adhering to the [osu!
 API Terms Of Use](https://osu.ppy.sh/docs/#terms-of-use) and are familiar with the fact that exceeding the API limitations may lead to your access token being revoked or even restricted*

 > I struggled with SignalR so you don't have to
-- Tim

 ## Useful links

 the osu!web documentation : https://osu.ppy.sh/docs
 the osu!spectator referee hub documentation : https://ppy.sh/osu-server-spectator/referee-hub-api.html

 > [!IMPORTANT]